...

 Educational only.
 Suitability must be confirmed after consultation.
 Results vary.
 Not a cure.

-Women's Health Clinic consultation for Can the O-Shot help with burning or irritation?
+Women's Health Clinic consultation for burning or irritation and O-Shot suitability

 Consultation-led care